Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Set up an Amazon CloudWatch Events rule that triggers an Amazon SNS notification logs from S3 and generate notifications using Amazon SNS.
 - [ ] Set up a rule in AWS config to trigger root user events.
 Trigger an AWS Lambda function and generate notifications using Amazon SNS.
 - [ ] Use Amazon Inspector to monitor the usage of the root user and generate notifications using Amazon SNS.

-### A website currently runs on Amazon EC2, with mostly static content on the site.
-Recently, the site was subjected to a DDoS attack, and a Security Engineer was tasked with redesigning the edge security to help mitigate this risk in the future.
-What are some ways the Engineer could achieve this?
-(Select THREE)

-- [ ] Use AWS X-Ray to inspect the traffic going 10 the EC2 instances.
-- [x] Move the static content to Amazon S3 and font this with an Amazon CloudFront distribution.
-- [ ] Change the security group configuration to block the source of the attack traffic.
-- [x] Use AWS WAF security rules to inspect the inbound traffic.
-- [ ] Use Amazon inspector assessment templates to inspect the inbound traffic.
-- [x] Use Amazon Route 53 to distribute traffic.

 ### A company always needs its Amazon Elastic Block Store (Amazon EBS) volumes to be encrypted During a security incident.
 EBS snapshots of suspicious instances are shared to a forensics account for analysis A security engineer attempting to share a suspicious EBS snapshot to the forensics account receives the following error `"Unable to share snapshot: An error occurred (OperationNotPermitted) when calling the ModifySnapshotAttribute operation: Encrypted snapshots with EBS default key cannot be shared`.
 Which combination of steps should the security engineer take in the incident account to complete the sharing operation?
 (Select THREE)